-Second, if you plan to save half of your bowl to reheat later (be sure to refrigerate leftovers) then ordering double protein will ensure you have plenty of protein for later.
+Second, if you plan to save half of your bowl to reheat later for another meal or snack (be sure to refrigerate leftovers).
+Ordering double protein will ensure you have plenty of protein for later.

-How many calories are in a high protein bowl from Chipotle
+How many calories are in a Chipotle high protein bowl?

 |LIFESTYLE BOWL||Calories||Fat (g)||Protein (g)||Carbs (g)|